Xtra-Computing/ThunderGP/docs/algorithm_mapping.md

 ## Mapping the Apply Kernel

 The apply stage may need different types of data, and this variance makes the abstraction a little tough.
-Currently, ThunderGP provides __two__ methods to adopt apply stage into FPGA accelerator:

-The first one for mapping apply stage of the graph algorithm is using the __L2__ hooks, but the date type is limited by existing data path.
-Currently, ThunderGP support load __four__ types of data for the application-specific calculation in apply stage:
+ThunderGP provides a flexible mechanism for mapping algorithms to apply phase.
+Same as mapping scatter-gather kernel, users can use the __L2__ hooks.
+However, the number of date types is **limited by existing data path**.
+Currently, ThunderGP support automatically load __four__ types of data for the application-specific calculation in apply stage:

 *  The property of vertices;
 *  The out-degree of vertices;
 *  The update value from scatter-gather stage;
 *  An additional big word;

+*(If you need more types of data in apply stage, please go to the bellowing __Customizating Apply__ section.)*

 Following table shows the hook functions for apply stage.
 Note:  ```applyMerge``` is only used in multiple-SLRs.